rssh/notes/2021_06_27_automatic-coloring-for-effects.md

 ### Attempt 0: no coloring at all.

-The problem -- notation becomes impractical because in programming with effect, near any action is effectful, we need to place `await` on each line of the code.
+The problem -- notation becomes impractical because in programming with effects, near any action is effectful, we need to place `await` on each line of the code.

 Look at the next block at code,